Skydive/tcss/README.md

 Each individual header, content and footer.
 Each news article may be assigned a seperate id, crc32 hash and then cached in browser localstorage.
 This is a total of 300 hash comparisons, and 300+ fields in localstorage.
 Incredibly impractical.

 __BLK__
-Introduce the concept of a blk.
 A blk contains within it, references to the header, footer and body of the news article.
 The blk stores a combined hash, of everything it refers to.
 When a single reference of the blk has its data changed, the hash of the blk will then be recalculated, and everything it references will be fetched again by clients.

 The stored _blks_ on the client are lzo compressed, as json is an inefficient format for storing data.
 This ensures that the ~8MB localstorage cap will not be exceeded.